marcoradocchia/schoenerd/README.md

 ## Build from source[^1]

-The following building instructions build and install `schoenerd` from the git `master` branch.
+The following building instructions compile and install `schoenerd` from the git `master` branch.
 They assume the Rust `stable` toolchain (or any version `>= 1.70.0`) installed on the system[^2], as well as the [`just`](https://github.com/casey/just) command runner.